Mastekranen: History

 During WWII, the Danish fleet chose to scuttle themselves in response to Operation Safari.
 The coastal defence ship HDMS Peder Skram was scuttled at the quay alongside the crane.

 Architecture

-The Masting Crane was designed by Phillip de Lange in the baroque style.
+The Masting Crane was designed by Philip de Lange in the baroque style.
 While it appears to be a masonry tower with a wooden jib atop, the entire crane is in fact a timber structure with the outer wall only serving as a protective shield against sun, rain and wind.
 The uppermost wooden structure is kept together by tarred rope to make it more flexible and not to weaken the wood.

 Even though the Masting Crane is "just" a piece of industrial equipment, it has been designed with gradually lower windows for each floor to create an optical illusion making it appear taller and more imposing.